• Email

 • Pinch ground cinnamon

-2. In a large sauce pan, heat 1 tablespoon olive oil over medium heat until it begins to shimmer.
-Add the onion and garlic and cook, stirring until it begins to soften, but does not yet brown, about 5 minutes.
+• In a large sauce pan, heat 1 tablespoon olive oil over medium heat until it begins to shimmer.
+Add the onion and cook, stirring until it begins to soften, but does not yet brown, about 5 minutes.
+Add the garlic and cook, stirring, for 1 more minute.

-3. Add the remaining 2 tablespoons olive oil, carrots, and 1½ tablespoon of the mixed za'atar seasoning.
-Cook, stirring, for 6-8 minutes, until the carrots begin to soften.
+• Add the remaining 2 tablespoons olive oil, carrots, and 1½ tablespoon of the mixed za'atar seasoning.
+Cook, stirring, for 6-8 minutes, until the carrots begin to soften, but do not brown.
+Reduce the heat, if needed.

-4. Stir in the maple syrup then add the broth, water, cannellini beans, and salt.
+• Stir in the maple syrup then add the broth, water, cannellini beans, and salt.
 Bring to a boil over medium-high heat then reduce heat until the soup simmers.
-Simmer until the carrots tender when pierced with a fork, 25-30 minutes.
+Simmer, uncovered, until the carrots tender when pierced with a fork, 25-30 minutes.

-5. Puree the soup until completely smooth either with an immersion blender or working in batches with a blender or food processor.
+• Remove soup from heat and puree the soup until completely smooth either with an immersion blender or working in batches with a blender or food processor.
 Return the soup to the pot and stir in the lemon juice and ghee.
-Taste and adjust seasoning to your liking.
+Taste and adjust the seasoning to your liking.

-6. Serve warm topped a swirl of lemon yogurt, cinnamon toasted hazelnuts, a sprinkling of the remaining za'atar, and fresh thyme.
+• Serve warm topped with a swirl of lemon yogurt, cinnamon-toasted hazelnuts, a sprinkling of the remaining za'atar, and fresh thyme.

 • Tweet